apache/spark/CONTRIBUTING.md

 Cleanup can be performed with `docker system prune` command.

-In case you have huge problems with disk space and want to clean-up all image data you can run `docker system prune --all`.
-You might need to [Stop the environment](#stopping-the-environment) before in order to clean everything including running container or even restart the whole docker engine.
+If you run into disk space errors, we recommend you prune your docker images using the `docker system prune --all` command.
+You might need to [Stop the environment](#stopping-the-environment) or restart the docker engine before running this command.

 You can check if your docker is clean by running `docker images --all` and `docker ps --all` - both should return an empty list of images and containers respectively.